Vishnu89032/EDA/README.md

 - Create new features that capture relevant information for pricing analysis

-# Feature Engineering
+Feature Engineering:

-# import the libraries
+Libraries to import

 import numpy as np
 import pandas as pd
 from sklearn import preprocessing